Website Standards

 I. Policy

-The University of North Carolina at Charlotte recognizes the value and potential of the Web as a tool to support and communicate the University’s mission as North Carolina’s urban research institution.
+The University of North Carolina at Charlotte recognizes the value and potential of its website as a tool to support and communicate the University’s mission as North Carolina’s urban research institution.
 Therefore, faculty, staff, students, and academic and administrative units are encouraged to take full advantage of the technology available to sustain that mission.

-The UNC Charlotte homepage is intended to welcome visitors and serve as an institutional access point for prospective and current students, employees, alumni, and interested members of the public.
-It is intended to provide information that addresses University constituents and their needs and interests and to serve as a communication vehicle for introducing and leveraging the UNC Charlotte brand to enhance the University’s standing in higher education.
+The UNC Charlotte website is intended to welcome visitors and serve as an institutional access point for prospective and current students, employees, alumni, and interested members of the public.
+It is intended to provide information that addresses University constituents and their needs and interests and to serve as a communication vehicle for introducing and leveraging the UNC Charlotte brand

-A “University web page” is a page created or maintained by or on behalf of the University or an office, department or division of the University environment.
+A “University website” is a website created or maintained by or on behalf of the University or an office, unit, college, department, or division of the University.
+It can also be any website linked to the University domain, charlotte.edu, or a website that directly serves University audiences and is managed by faculty, staff, or contractors hired on behalf of the University.

 B. Responsible Use

-All University web pages must comply with the Office of OneIT Standard for Responsible Use and other related University policies.
-Additionally, University web pages should be reviewed at least once per year by the site manager for that web page.
+All University websites must comply with the Office of OneIT Standard for Responsible Use and other related UNC Charlotte and UNC System policies and standards.
+Additionally, University websites must be reviewed and updated at least once per year by the assigned site manager for accuracy and to ensure appropriate updates and corrections.
+Timely information will need to be updated frequently.

-• Should be constructed using the University standard content management system (CMS.)
-Web pages constructed in an alternate CMS due to technical requirements not supported by the University standard content management system must be approved by University Communications and must adhere to University branding guidelines.
+1. Must construct websites using the University's standard content management system (CMS).
+Websites constructed in an alternate CMS due to technical requirements not supported by the University standard content management system or for other reasons must be approved by University Communications and OneIT and must adhere to University branding guidelines.

-• Must coordinate the development of new web pages through University Communications, Web Communications, and OneIT, whether the pages are created in-house or using an approved vendor.
+4. Must coordinate the development of new University websites through University Communications, Web Services, and OneIT, whether the sites are created in-house or through using an approved vendor.
+Request a new website.

-• Must adhere to the current version of the University’s Web Standards Guide.
+5. Must adhere to the current version of the University’s Brand Standards Guide.

-Failure to adhere to these formatting requirements may result in the web page’s removal from University servers.
+Failure to adhere to these requirements will result in removal of the website from University servers and revocation of the subdomain.

 D. Accessibility